Understanding Self-Supervised Learning via Gaussian Mixture Models: Experiments

 \subsection{Setup}

-We aim to evaluate different representation learning (linear dimensionality reduction) methods for the class of shared covariance GMMs (Eqn~\ref{def:shared_gmm}).
-We adopt a two-step process for evaluating the performance of the methods.
-The first step is dimensionality reduction with the target method, and the second step is clustering with an out-of-the-box clustering algorithm (i.e. K-Means \footnote{\url{https://scikit-learn.org/1.5/modules/generated/sklearn.cluster.KMeans.html}}).
-We compare the methods based on their clustering performance in the second step.
+We evaluate different linear dimensionality reduction methods for SharedGMMs.
+We adopt a two-step process; the first step is dimensionality reduction with the target method, and the second step is clustering with an out-of-the-box clustering algorithm (i.e. K-Means ).
+We compare the methods based on their clustering performance in the second step using well-known metrics.

-\paragraph{Metrics} Following prior work~\cite{jiang2020faster} we use Adjusted Rank Index (\textit{ARI}) and Adjusted Mutual Information (\textit{AMI}) to measure the quality of a clustering algorithms.
+\textbf{Metrics.} Following prior work~\cite{jiang2020faster} we use Adjusted Rank Index (\textit{ARI}) and Adjusted Mutual Information (\textit{AMI}) to measure the quality of a clustering algorithms.
 We give the ground truth number of clusters to K-Means as input.
 ARI and AMI both vary between 0 and 1, with 0 corresponding to random clustering and 1 corresponding to perfect clustering.

-\paragraph{Data Generation} For all our experiments we consider $K=10$ equally likely (i.e. $w_i = 1/K$) component mixtures.
+\textbf{Data generation.} For synthetic experiments we consider $K=10$ with equally likely component mixtures.
+For the CIFAR100 experiments, we randomly sample $K=20$ classes out of 100.
 See Suppl~\ref{sec:data_generation} for details.

-\paragraph{Methods} We consider four main baselines.
-1) \textit{Ambient} is clustering in ambient dimension, i.e. no mapping.
-2) \textit{Random} projects onto a random subspace of dimension $r$.
-3) \textit{Optimal} projects onto top $r$ directions in Fisher subspace.
-4) \textit{PCA} projects onto the top $r$ principal component of the samples (equivalent to SVD-subspace projection).
-On top of the baselines we also consider learning the mapping matrix $\vA$ using gradient descent with respect to 5) \textit{InfoNCE} loss and 6) \textit{SimSiam} loss.
-Note that InfoNCE and SimSiam also learn scaling within the subspace (while baselines like PCA \emph{only} project).
+\textbf{Methods.} We consider learning a mapping matrix $\vA$ using gradient descent with respect to \underline{InfoNCE} and \underline{SimSiam} loss and we compare them againts 5 baselines. \underline{Ambient} is clustering in ambient dimension. \underline{Random} projects onto a random $r$-dimensional subspace. \underline{Optimal} projects onto top $r$ directions in Fisher subspace. \underline{PCA} projects onto $r$-dimensional $S_{SVD}$. \underline{LDA} finds a projection that maximizes inter-class variance with respect to intra-class variance ({Optimal} in the synthetic case).